 They don’t have restrictions or any sort of limitations.
 The creativity just comes out naturally.

 Therefore, it’s much better if someone can learn drawing when he/she’s at young age.
 Take me as an example.
-If my parents discovered my “talent” and sent me to a proper drawing/painting class at that time, I might have become an artist or a designer.
+If my parents discovered my “talent” and sent me to a proper drawing or painting class at that time, I might have become an artist or a designer.
 Haha.

 But it’s not their fault.
 I never blamed them anyway.

 Nowadays, there are so many books, offline and online classes about drawing, illustration, painting, coloring and designing.
-I can learn them via these platforms if I want to.
-I have had a few books but just never get to do it seriously.
+I can learn all via these platforms if I want to.
+I have had a few books but just never get to do so seriously.

 So, who can I blame?

-In our traditional society, the elderly members used to think that drawing/painting is just a soft skill.
-Being an artist/painter, the earning is far less than being a doctor or a lawyer.
+In our traditional society, the elderly members used to think that drawing or painting is just a soft skill.
+Being an artist or a painter, the earning is far less than being a doctor or a lawyer.
 What’s the point of becoming an artist and one can’t even survive?

 (Side note: Drawing tools are not cheap.
 One of my relatives was art major student.
 His parents always mentioned how expensive those things are.)

 As I mentioned in this post, I seldom read newspaper or simply scan through a few sections.
 Then I came across this recently… a painting by the French artist, Paul Gauguin, has been sold for millions.

 This post looks like it’s nothing to do with washi tape but it is in a way as…

 The unique atelier Aimez le style decorative masking tape got me thinking about the fond memories and the old drawing papers.

 Just look at the internet.
 You can teach online and earn passive income.
 Or, you can be an artist or designer in the crafts industry etc… a lot of potential!